volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     disk_size     = "80"
     instance_type = "a1.xlarge"
-    // One of the arguments from this list "disable_internet_vip enable_internet_vip" must be set enable_internet_vip = true
+    // One of the arguments from this list "disable_internet_vip enable_internet_vip" must be set disable_internet_vip = true
+    // One of the arguments from this list "f5xc_security_group custom_security_group" must be set f5xc_security_group = true

-    // One of the arguments from this list "new_vpc vpc_id" must be set
+    // One of the arguments from this list "vpc_id new_vpc" must be set

     new_vpc {
       allocate_ipv6 = true